wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/3-configure-wi-fi-settings-profiles.md

 ### Configuring Wi-Fi Settings/Profile

-Windows makes it very easy to connect to and configure wireless network settings.
+Windows makes it easy to connect to and configure wireless network settings.
 Use the following procedures to manage your wireless network connections.

 :::image type="content" source="../media/windows-10-configure-wifi-fbd67219.jpg" alt-text="Diagram showing the relationship of IPv4.":::